 12.6.2.
 This section covers information on sanitising and disposing of both evaluated and non-evaluated IT equipment.
-Additional information on the sanitisation, destruction and disposal of media can be found in Chapter 13 - Media and IT equipment management, decommissioning and disposal.
+Additional information on the

-12.6.3.
 Media typically found installed in IT equipment are electrostatic memory devices such as laser printer cartridges and photocopier drums, non-volatile magnetic memory such as hard disks, non-volatile semi-conductor memory such as flash cards and volatile memory such as RAM cards.
 Some technologies, such as an FPGA, may integrate memory capabilities.